 - Weakness of part of a leg or arm

 Symptoms are more likely to be present or get worse when a person stands or walks.
 They will often lessen or disappear when a person sits down or leans forward.
 Most people with spinal stenosis cannot walk for a long period of time.

 The patient is convinced it is stenosis because they have an MRI that says so.
 However, a considerable proportion of patients may be classified incorrectly by MRI for HNP (herniated disc) and spinal stenosis.

 When there is back pain, there is spinal instability.
 Spinal instability can be caused by weakened, loose ligaments and tendons that allow for excessive movement in the vertebrae.

 Spinal Stenosis Treatment

 Through the use of regenerative joint therapies, Dr. Merson rebuilds and restructures the damaged ligaments and tendons.
-These procedures include prolotherapy and platelet rich plasma (PRP).
 These techniques help stabilize the spine, which is imperative as unstable joints can lead to – or further exacerbate – the arthritis that causes spinal stenosis.